 If you’d like to create this project for your home, please head to my website for a supply list.
 For this, I use pine, but feel free to use any species of wood you prefer.
 Also, you can tweak this to your heart’s content to suit your space.

 Next, once you have your pieces cut, it’s time to assemble.
 My preferred tool is a nailer with brads, but you can also use a drill/screws.
 Just make sure to pre-drill to prevent splitting.
 Also, assemble the parts in sections to make finish assembly easier: (1) Assemble #1 pieces (use a pocket joint to connect if not using tongue & groove), the #2, #3, & #4 pieces into a crate (shown below), and #5 & #6 into a shelf.
 In addition, use wood glue to reinforce the joints.

 However, our DIY fun is just beginning!
-It’s time to break out our Furno Heat Gun and give this wood some texture.
+It’s time to break out our Furno Heat Gun and give this wood some texture and the burnt wood finish.
 The two back boards I use a charcoal reactive stain to make it nice and dark.
 Though, for the crate and shelf, I want to contrast that with a scorched wood look.
 Simply rest the gun on the stand on a safe surface, turn it on, and allow it to heat up for a couple of minutes.
-Then, slow and steady, pass it over the wood.
+Then, slow and steady, pass it over the wood to give it a charred look.
 You’ll see the grain pop out in a miraculous way.
 Also, hit the edges and corners to give it a darker effect.
 It’s so addictive!

 Finally, mark where you want your pieces attached and pre-drill holes to attach from the back using screws.
 Also, be sure to add your keyhole hardware.
 That hardware allows for a flush mount, as well as can hold heavy objects with no problem.
 Here’s our DIY scorched wood shelf complete with hooks for coats or towels.